 Can You Mount a TV in a NYC Apartment?

-VESA is the four-bolt hole pattern on the back of your TV, measured in millimeters (e.g., 400×400).
-If the mount you buy doesn't support your exact VESA dimensions, the bolts won't line up — period.
-Always check your TV's spec sheet before ordering a mount.
-Skip the guesswork and book a mounting appointment — we bring the right hardware for your specific TV.
+VESA is the four-bolt hole pattern on the back of your TV — if the mount you buy doesn't match those exact dimensions, the bolts won't line up and the mount won't work.

-Option 1: Check the manual or spec sheet.
+Option 1: Check the spec sheet.
 Every TV lists its VESA pattern in the specifications section.
-Search "[your TV model] VESA pattern" and you'll usually find it on the manufacturer's website or a spec aggregator.
+Search "[your TV model] VESA pattern" and you'll find it on the manufacturer's site or a spec aggregator.

 Then make sure the mount you're buying supports that exact VESA size.